Doctor of Philosophy (PhD)

 A PhD is an advanced research qualification carried out under academic supervision and is the highest degree offered by the Wellington Faculty of Engineering.

-The PhD thesis is a major piece of original research that demonstrates the candidate’s ability to carry out independent research and constitutes a significant and original contribution to knowledge or understanding in a field of study.
-As well as intelligence and an aptitude for research, the degree requires considerable dedication and tenacity.
+The PhD thesis is a major piece of original research that demonstrates your ability to carry out independent research and constitutes a significant and original contribution to knowledge or understanding in a field of study.
+As well as intelligence and an aptitude for research, you will need considerable dedication and tenacity.

-Applicants normally have either an Honours or Masters degree in Engineering or Computer Science, or a closely related discipline and with at least second class (first division) honours.
+You will normally need to have either an Honours or Masters degree in Engineering or Computer Science, or a closely related discipline, with at least Second Class (First Division) Honours.

-Admission is subject to the availability of supervisors and approval of the Associate Dean (Postgraduate Research Students).
+Admission to the Faculty of Engineering's PhD programme is subject to the availability of a suitable supervisor, and requires the approval of the Associate Dean (Postgraduate Research).